sonnyp/Junction/README.md

 Help welcome!
 Feel free to open an issue and I'd be happy to assist.

 - "Remember for"
+- No application to handle this type - search for one?
 - Ctrl+Click / Ctrl+Enter to open in multiple applications
 - [Desktop actions](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#extra-actions) - e.g. open in new window
 - For files